Property Control, Joe Tacoronte, 351-2389

 - Purchase order, voucher or EIO used to pay for equipment

 The property tag and a tag notice will be sent to the individual who requested the purchase order.
-That individual is responsible for attaching the property tag and returning the tag notice to Property Control.
+That individual is responsible for attaching the property tag.